 Hi!
-My name is James Diao.
-I studied Statistics and Biochemistry at Yale, and am now a medical student in Harvard-MIT's HST Program.
+My name is James and I'm a medical student at Harvard-MIT who enjoys ballroom dancing, edge casing, and armchair philosophizing.
 I wanted to document my learning, projects, and interests throughout my education, and this is where I've decided to put it.

-Right now, I'm especially excited about applications of deep learning to biomedical problems.
-Specifically, I was blown away by three papers that described superhuman classification of disease states (e.g. diabetic retinopathy, skin cancers, and heart arrhythmias).
+All of these experiences have gotten me really excited about the possibilities for modern computational methods applied to age-old clinical problems.
+Specifically, I was blown away by research that described superhuman diagnostic classifiers for diabetic retinopathy, skin cancers, and heart arrhythmias.
 It's an incredible feat, and I love how this kind of work has a direct and powerful link to improving care.
-One day, if all goes well, I would love to get involved and contribute to similar advances.
+One day, if all goes well, I would love to get involved in and contribute to similar advances.